Topological Stability of Kinetic $k$-Centers: Unstable and stable algorithms for -center on moving points

 \begin{definition}[Disk set] For each disk $D_i$ of a candidate $k$-center $\mathcal{B}$ for $P(t)$ we define its \textbf{disk set} $P_i\subseteq P(t)\cap D_i$ as the subset of points assigned to $D_i$.
 A candidate $k$-center $\mathcal{B}$ with disk sets $P_1,\ldots,P_k$ is \textbf{valid} if the disk sets partition $P(t)$.
 We say $\mathcal{B}$ is \textbf{valid} if there exist disk sets $P_1,\ldots,P_k$ such that $\mathcal{B}$ with disk sets $P_1,\ldots,P_k$ is valid. \end{definition}

-$k$-centers with disk sets will change in the time interval $[0,T]$ while the points $P(t)$ do not move.
+During a continuous transformation, the disk sets of a valid candidate $k$-center will change in the time interval $[0,T]$ while the points $P(t)$ do not move.
 In essence the time $t$ is equivalent to the whole interval $[0,T]$.
-For ease of understanding we use $t'$ to denote any time in the interval $[0,T]$.
-Observe that our definition for a topologically stable algorithm leads to an intuitive way of recognizing a stable transition:
+For ease of understanding, we use $t'$ to denote any time in the interval $[0,T]$.
+Observe that our definition of topological stability leads to an intuitive way of recognizing a stable transition:

 \begin{lemma} A transition from one candidate $k$-center $\mathcal{B}_1(t)$ to another candidate $k$-center $\mathcal{B}_2(t)$ in the time interval $[0,T]$ is \textbf{topologically stable} if and only if the change of the disks' centers and radii is continuous over $[0,T]$ and at each time $t' \in [0,T]$, $\mathcal{B}(t')$ is \textbf{valid}. \end{lemma}